The Team

 Martin Repoux

-Gal Levy graduated in 2021 with a MS.c in Industrial Engineering and Management from Tel-Aviv University, specializing in Business Analytics.
+Gal Levy graduated in 2021 with a MSc in Industrial Engineering and Management from Tel Aviv University, specializing in Business Analytics.
 He earned a B.Sc. degree in Information System Engineering at Ben-Gurion University.
 Gal’s research focus was urban mobility behavior analysis based on smart on-demand taxi services.
 His final project, On-Demand Taxi Service Behavior Upon A Road Hierarchy, is now available.

 Gal Levy